AISSat-1: Mission

 AISSat-1 was built as an experimental satellite to investigate the feasibility of collecting AIS data from space.
 The satellite quickly proved to meet its expectations and has since been regarded as an operational satellite.
 Telemetry including data download is handled from Svalbard Satellite Station.
 From 2015 a second ground station, at Vardø Vessel Traffic Service Centre, was opened.
 Since 2013 operation of the satellite passed to Statsat.

 The primary operational goal is the gathering of positioning and course information from fisheries and ship traffic within the Norwegian EEZ with the intent of environmental surveillance.
 The vessel data is used by the Coastal Administration and in particular Vardø Vessel Traffic Service Centre to monitor ship traffic.
 The data is stored and can also be used to collect accurate statistics on ship traffic in the Arctic.
 Unlike terrestrial data collection, the satellite information is not made publicly available.
 A contributing cause is that certain fishers many not want to reveal their fishing positions and could then have chosen to turn off their AIS instead.

 The AIS data is used by the Norwegian Directorate of Fisheries for surveillance of the fisheries fleet to identify illegal fishing.
 Controls involve checking if ships rendezvous with other ships and when they dock.
 This information is then controlled with logs.
 This means of controlling has been an efficient preventative measure.
 Beyond use in the high north, AISSat-1 gradually sweeps above the entire globe in the course of a twenty-four hour period.
 This allows tracking of ship traffic in other areas under Norwegian jurisdiction around Bouvetøya and for instance data for combating piracy off Africa.

 Data can also be used to identify any ship causing an oil spill.
 There are more than one thousand annual oil spills and illegal dumping in Norwegian waters.
 While observation satellites have previously been able to identify spills, the satellite AIS monitoring can normally identify the culprit and the data used as evidence.
 The Coast Guard, the Custom Service, the Police Service and the Armed Force can utilize the data from the data.

 A build-to-print copy of the satellite, AISSat-2, was launched on 8 July 2014.
 It is intended to be followed by a third satellite, AISSat-3, in 2015.
 The added satellites are intended to provide redundancy in case of data capturing failure in one satellite.

+The detection rate in the 15-day period from August 25, 2014 to September 9, 2015 was: